-20th century architectural archives of the pre-digital era are today at the center of the interest of scholars involved in historical studies as well as in conservation, valorization, and communication disciplines.
-The enhancement of wide archival heritages could take advantage of methodologies, techniques, and tools offered by digital revolution.
-This is the case of the work shown in the present proposal.
-It develops an experience of SfM applied to a physical scale model that represents the Turin Horse-Racing designed by Carlo Mollino.
-Moreover, different software, methodologies, and tools of modelling are compared and communication strategies virtual and on-site are designed.
-This practice fuels considerations and new interrelations of knowledge, where the archive could take the role of a place of convergence between real and virtual.
+20th century pre-digital architectural archives are a current topic of interest for scholars involved in historical studies as well as those studying conservation, valorisation and communication.
+These vast archival heritages could be enhanced by the methodologies, techniques and tools offered by the digital revolution.
+The present proposal demonstrates this potential through the application of structure from motion techniques to a physical scale model that represents the Turin Horse Racing designed by Carlo Mollino.
+Moreover, the paper presents a comparison of different software, methodologies and modelling tools and suggests a design for virtual and on-site communication strategies.
+These strategies fuel new interrelations of knowledge and ideas, through which an archive can become a place of convergence between the real and the virtual.